The Detraining Effect: Why the 2-Week Gap Between Indoor and Outdoor Track Matters.

 Your Move…

-Taking time off is very important.
+Taking a short period of time off is very important.
 Complete rest for 3-4 weeks is not.

 You need recovery—physically, mentally, emotionally.
 What you don’t need is four weeks on the couch watching other people succeed on Instagram while your capillaries close and your blood volume drops.